davekilian/davekilian.github.com/_posts/2012-09-14-multiplayer-i.markdown

 ## Audience

 This series is aimed at readers who have experience developing video games.
-If you can build a basic FPS without relying too much on tutorials or game engines, these posts are for you!
+If you can build a rudimentary FPS without relying heavily on sample code, these posts are for you!

 Readers should be able to read C++.
 The example code for each post, as well as the inline code snippets, are written in C++.
 That said, you can apply